lf-connectivity/ISPToolbox/README.md

 this will startup the whole backend stack on your machine

-in VSCode forward port 8000 to your localhost (macbook)
+in VSCode forward ports 8000 AND 8010 to your localhost (macbook)

 ![Alt text](images/port_forwarding.png?raw=true "Title")